emo-eth/deterministic-proxy-factory/README.md

 # Deterministic Proxy Factory

-A factory for deploying deterministic ERC1967 proxies, beacon proxies, and clones (ERC-1167 minimal proxies) with permissioned deployment and consistent addresses across EVM chains.
+A factory for deploying deterministic UUPS upgradeable proxies with permissioned deployment and consistent addresses across EVM chains.

 ## Table of Contents